Experts at Providing Audio Forensics & Video Forensic Services

 Forensic Video Enhancement

-One of video forensic expert’s main responsibilities is the determination of video’s authenticity and identifying any video tampering.
-Video editors, even easily attainable MovieMaker, allow the deletion of video fragments or sequence editing.
+One of a video forensic expert’s main responsibilities is the determination of a video’s authenticity and identification of any video tampering.
+Even easily attainable video editing tools allow the deletion of video fragments or sequence editing.
 In this case, the resulting edited video does not capture real events.
 Thus, before using video evidence, it’s important to examine whether it was edited or not.

 This complex task is accomplished through two phases.
-During the first phase, forensic expert evaluates the video to determine whether it is an original or a copy.
+During the first phase, forensic experts evaluate the video to determine whether it is an original or a copy.
 The term original video is only used to refer to the video captured on the device during recording.
 Copying can simply mean that the video file was copied on a different device, the device that was not used during video recording.
-Copying can also refer to editing file format, resampling and recompression.
-Only an expert trained in video coding from different devices and video editing can conclusively indicate the video’s authenticity.
+Copying can also refer to editing the file format, such as resampling and recompression.
+An expert trained in video coding from different devices and video editing can help conclusively indicate the video’s authenticity.

-However, recompressed video is not always fabricated.
-For instance, all YouTube videos are recompressed.
-Yet, very few YouTube videos were edited from the original.
+However, recompressed videos are not always fabricated.
+For instance, all YouTube videos are recompressed, yet very few YouTube videos were edited from the original.

-As a result, the most complicated part of authenticity determination is finding remaining evidence of counterfeit video.
-Sometimes, easily observed simple artifacts can serve as this evidence.
+As a result, the most complicated part of authenticity determination is finding the remaining evidence of counterfeit videos.
+Sometimes, easily observed, simple artifacts can serve as this proof.
 For instance, a suddenly appearing object in the video frame or hands of a clock that rapidly changed to a new time can prove that the video is a fake.

 Professional forgery is not easily detectable without special tools such as modern forensic software.
-In this case, forensic experts can conclude video’s authenticity by closely inspecting various qualities of the video, such as video format, coding parameters, file structure, metadata, and, more importantly, verification of image in every one of tens or thousands of frames.
+In this case, forensic experts can conclude the video’s authenticity by closely inspecting various qualities of the video, such as video format, coding parameters, file structure, metadata, and, more importantly, verification of the image in every frame.
 It’s a very tedious and lengthy process.
 Without performing this analysis, experts can’t be confident that the video depicts real events and not what someone wanted us to see.

 From time to time, experts are presented with a new challenge – source camera identification.
-This challenge can be tackled in the same way for pictures and videos.
-Camera ballistics technology is not very difficult.
-Experts needs to record several dozens of frames in a specializing setting using proven device.
-After that, specialized software will isolate “camera’s imprint.”
-Camera’s imprint is an image fragment that cannot be seen with human eyes, and that remains the same in all images.
-“Camera’s imprint” is then compared against “imprints” on proven authentic video and photo.
+This is a specialized area of forensic analysis requiring advanced tools and expertise.
+Experts need to record dozens of frames in a specialized setting using proven devices.
+After that, specialized software will isolate the camera’s imprint.
+Camera imprints are an image fragment that cannot be seen with human eyes, and that remains the same in all images.
+Collected imprints are then compared against imprints on proven authentic videos and photos.
 This explanation might lead the reader to believe that camera identification is simple, but it’s not true.
-Captured image’s quality determines the simplicity with which forensic software will discover “camera’s imprints.”
-Poor image quality can even produce invalid “data imprints.”
-In order to arrive at the correct conclusion, experts need to have a deep understanding of “imprint” search algorithm, video comparison technique, and software data interpretation skillset.
+The captured image’s quality determines the simplicity with which forensic software will discover camera imprints.
+Poor image quality can even produce invalid data imprints.
+In order to arrive at the correct conclusion, experts need to have a deep understanding of “imprint” search algorithms, video comparison techniques, and software data interpretation skills.

 Objects Identification